Batting champ Arraez beats Marlins in salary arbitration - WHIZ News

-Miami argued for a $5 million salary during a hearing Wednesday before John Stout, Mark Burstein and Scott Buchheit.
+Miami argued for $5 million during a hearing Wednesday before John Stout, Mark Burstein and Scott Buchheit.
 Arraez received a raise from $2.2 million.

+Marlins pitcher Jesús Luzardo went to a hearing Thursday and asked for a raise from $715,000 to $2.45 million, while Miami proposed $2.1 million.
+The case was heard by Stout, Melinda Gordon and Richard Bloch.

 Arraez is eligible for free agency after the 2026 season.